-It is a defence for the commercial organisation to prove that it had in place adequate procedures, designed to prevent such conduct by associated persons.
-It is for the organisation to establish, on a balance of probabilities, that it had adequate procedures in place.
+It is a defence for the commercial organisation to prove that it had in place adequate procedures, designed to prevent an associated person from bribing another person.
+It is for the organisation to establish, on the balance of probabilities, that it had adequate procedures in place.